logicalclocks/logicalclocks.github.io/docs/setup_installation/common/sso/sso.md

   </figure>
 </p>

-Paste the *Application ACS URL* and *Application SAML audience* that you copy from the Hopsworks.ai setup page.
+Paste the *Application ACS URL* and *Application SAML audience* that you copy from the [managed.hopsworks.ai](https://managed.hopsworks.ai) setup page.
 Click on *Save changes*.

 <p align="center">
   <figure>